 Plot of excavation units yielding Clovis points and the St. Charles point.
 Copied from a Missouri Archaeological Society publication.

 Excavation unit at the Kimmswick site where the Holocene (after Ice Age) soil deposits have been removed until the top of the Pleistocene (Ice Age) deposits appear.
 A deep probe (in the foreground) shows the depth of Pleistocene boulder and clay deposits.
-The Clovis points were found in two stratified and superimposed pond pond deposits.
+The Clovis points were found in two stratified and superimposed pond deposits.

 Transit set up at the site during 1979 to measure elevation of bones and artifacts uncovered by the excavation at Kimmswick.